mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

     ...
 ```

-The type annotations say that the built-in `hash` accepts any object (which is very generic on purpose) and returns an integer result.
+The type annotations say that the built-in `hash` accepts any object (which is generic on purpose) and returns an integer result.

 ### The signature object

 Python is usually known for its introspection capabilities, and the module `inspect` provides a function `signature` you can use if you need to retrieve information about the signature of a function.

-This isn't something you would use very commonly, so here is an example that gives you an idea of the information you can access with `inspect.signature`:
+Here is an example that gives you an idea of the information you can access with `inspect.signature`:

 ```py
 from inspect import signature